May 20, 2018

 WHAT KEY WORDS CAN YOU USE TO DESCRIBE THE MANIFESTATIONS OF YOUR DISORDER?

-The synchronicity of symptoms both in mind and body baffled me when I first began exploring homeopathy.
-The vital force often expresses disturbances in both fronts in a similar fashion (and if it doesn’t, that also indicates the need for a certain remedy…); key terms often describe these complaints no matter where they are expressed.
+The synchronicity, the symbolism of symptoms both in mind and body baffled me when I first began exploring homeopathy.
+The vital force often expresses disturbances in both fronts in a similar fashion (and if it doesn’t, that also indicates the need for a certain remedy…); key terms describe these complaints.
 For example, a rash on the hands may burn and itch much like the sensation felt on the roof of the mouth after eating, or the rectum when constipated.
 A stabbing headache on the right side of the forehead may resemble the stabbing impression of the pain felt in the liver just above the common bile duct.
 Many of Phosphorus’ physical symptoms are fleeting, reflecting the way in which members of this constitution are pulled every which way emotionally due to the diffusion of their senses.
 One minute a stimulating conversation with a friend has them reeling; next, a story detailing one of the many social injustices of the world oppresses them.
 Here are a few common descriptions used to depict sensation, which may stand alone or combine to form their own unique profile:

 - stabbing, as if from a knife